tarekziade/flaskon/README.rst

 - a JsonBlueprint: like a Blueprint but everything is jsonified
 - a SwaggerBlueprint: like JsonBlueprint but you can pass a swagger spec and user @operation('operationId') instead of @route
+- modified operation to also make validation of the requests and responses taken the .yaml
+- modified to handle swagger version 3.0
 - uses Konfig to load an INI file for updating app.config